mikechau/react-webpack-es6-boilerplate/README.md

 - `npm run spec:watch:browser` - run mocha tests continuously, watches for updates, with inbrowser reporter

 ### karma

+Run the test by default inside `PhantomJS`, could be configured to also run in `Chrome` and `Firefox`.

 - `npm run karma` - run karma
 - `npm run karma:watch` - run karma continuously, watches for updates